 We unfortunately had to race back to the boat the next day to ensure that we had a pump out before Nancy’s surgery on Monday.
 Our college friend Dave New and his girlfriend Ami Wieners came at 4 to enjoy a beer on Misty’s back deck before heading over to Blu Grotto at Monmouth Racetrack in Oceanport.
 Dave’s band, “Alternate Groove” was performing, so we headed over for an evening of dinner and music.
-It was a beautiful night to hang out on the boat, and on the lawn at Blu Grotto, enjoying their delicious pizza.
+It was a beautiful night to hang out on the boat, then on the lawn at Blu Grotto, enjoying their delicious pizza.

 The weekend continued to be sunny and warm, and a bit breezy, but as long as it wasn’t raining, we were fine with it!
 Our friends and neighbors from Bethlehem Township, NJ, the Gillums and the Desaulniers, were coming down to visit for the afternoon.
 We had a great time catching up and reminiscing, not to mention the food!
 We usually all contribute to the feast, and this gang can cook.
 Needless to say, everything was delicious!

 Rob, Doug, Nancy, Diane, Gary and Janine aboard Misty

 Since Nancy was having foot surgery on Monday, we took the opportunity to walk along the promenade in Long Branch before she can’t!
-After the boardwalk promenade was destroyed in Hurricane Sandy, the town has done an amazing job rebuilding the promenade and restoring the dunes, and adding cute restaurants and shops.
+After the boardwalk promenade was destroyed in Hurricane Sandy, the town has done an amazing job rebuilding the promenade, the waterfront area and restoring the dunes, and adding cute restaurants and shops.

 Long Branch promenade